jaspector

 Morning: 8:00 a.m. to 9:00 a.m.; Afternoon: 3:00 p.m. to 4:00 p.m.

-Typical inspection sequence: Depending on project, Permit Central lists footer, slab, crawl, rough building, insulation, electric or mechanical, trench, fireplace, temporary pole, electrical service release, sump pump electric, final building, final electric or mechanical, fire suppression testing, driveway, sidewalk, sewer lateral, and WMSC inspections
+Typical sequence: Depending on project, Permit Central lists footer, slab, crawl, rough building, insulation, electric or mechanical, trench, fireplace, temporary pole, electrical service release, sump pump electric, final building, final electric or mechanical, fire suppression testing, driveway, sidewalk, sewer lateral, and WMSC inspections

-Clermont County Building Permit FAQ
+Source: Clermont County Building Inspection Department / Permit Central ↗

-Do I need a building permit in unincorporated Clermont County, OH?
+01 Do I need a building permit in unincorporated Clermont County, OH?

 Additions, construction trailers, decks including those less than 2 feet above grade, demolitions, detached structures, electrical changes, fireplaces and wood stoves, garages, manufactured homes, new dwellings, pools, porches, retaining walls, right-of-way work, roofing, septic installation, sewer tap-ins, sheds, signs, siding, solar panels, temporary tents, and window replacements among permit-triggering items

-How much does a building permit cost in unincorporated Clermont County, OH?
+02 How much does a building permit cost in unincorporated Clermont County, OH?

+Building permit fees in unincorporated Clermont County, OH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Detailed in the Permit Central fee schedule PDF; initial applicable fees are due with permit submittal.

-How do I apply for a building permit in unincorporated Clermont County, OH?
+03 How do I apply for a building permit in unincorporated Clermont County, OH?

-1. Confirm local zoning approval with the applicable township or village zoning authority.
+To apply for a building permit in unincorporated Clermont County, OH, follow these steps: 1.
+Confirm local zoning approval with the applicable township or village zoning authority.
 2. Contact any required outside agencies before applying, such as ODOT, Clermont County Public Health, Ohio EPA, or the Army Corps of Engineers if the project triggers their review.
 3. Prepare the permit application and required plans.
 4. Submit the application package and applicable initial fees to Permit Central.
 5. Permit Central performs plan review and issues correction letters if revisions are needed.
 6. After approval, pay any remaining fees, receive the permit, complete inspections, and obtain certificate of occupancy or completion as applicable.

-How long does it take to get a building permit in unincorporated Clermont County, OH?
+04 How long does it take to get a building permit in unincorporated Clermont County, OH?

-What work is exempt from building permits in unincorporated Clermont County, OH?
+05 What work is exempt from building permits in unincorporated Clermont County, OH?

-How do I schedule a building inspection in unincorporated Clermont County, OH?
+06 How do I schedule a building inspection in unincorporated Clermont County, OH?

-Inspections can be scheduled via: Call Permit Central by 4:00 p.m. the business day before the inspection date.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Clermont County, OH via: Call Permit Central by 4:00 p.m. the business day before the inspection date.
 4:00 p.m. the business day before inspection.